Saab town caught between hope and despair

-TROLLHATTAN, Sweden At a sports center next to Saab's sprawling, now idle, factory, former employees gathered for calisthenics last week, one sporting a union shirt that read: "Never never never give up."
+TROLLHATTAN, Sweden At a sports centre next to Saab's sprawling, now idle, factory, former employees gathered for calisthenics last week, one sporting a union shirt that read: "Never never never give up".

 Saab has been trying to hold out for new Chinese owners in the hopes it can win the kind of backing that Volvo, another famed Swedish brand, has had with China's Geely.